abxxda/abxxda/README.md

 ## About me :
-#### I'm currently learning web development, therefore all the projects listed here are done in my free time, as practice.
-The actual project repositories are currently private until I'm more confident with my work but showcase screenshots and records will be added to show the working projects.
+#### I'm currently learning web development, therefore all the projects listed here are done in my free time with tutorials, as practice.
+The actual project repositories are currently private.

 ## My current work :
 <div>